netskopeoss/azure-storage-estimator/README.md

 It won't scan empty files or files bigger than 32MB by default.
 The options --maxsize and --minsize will change this behavior.

-In order to scan an entire organization, this script must run under the master account or a delegated account that can access AssumeRole for the each accounts IAM role OrganizationAccountAccessRole.

 Output can be specified for JSON or CSV format.
 To write a file use the --json /path/to/file.json or --csv /path/to/file.csv option.

 This script will read a JSON configuration file of options, and several examples are in the config directory